- Designing the underwater glider

 With this technology available, there would be a wide variety of uses.
 For instance, with increasing interest in product transparency and traceability, environmental monitoring is becoming increasingly important; a kelp farmer could use the glider to monitor water conditions (temperature/pH/nutrition levels/pollution) during a season of growth and push the measurements to a blockchain.
 The kelp/seafood could be packaged with a QR code, which would direct you to a web frontend, presenting the conditions during the season of growth.
 The use of the blockchain for measurement storage would remove the chance of measurement tampering, so the consumer would know both the conditions that their food grew in and what they’re eating.

 Above: A block diagram outlining the how the glider could be used for product traceability

 The buoyancy engine that I have designed uses a threaded rod to move the ends of the syringes when rotated by a stepper motor, causing the plungers to take in water.
 When water is taken in, the volume of the glider remains constant, but the overall mass increases, therefore the overall density of the glider increases and the glider becomes less buoyant.

 At the centre of the glider will be a mass that controls pitch and roll.
 The mass shall be composed of Lithium ion batteries and a pewter casting, to form a substantial mass, so that it has sufficient control over the glider.
 The pewter mass shall be formed by pouring molten pewter into a printed PLA negative mould, inspired by a hackaday article.
 The mass shall control the pitch and roll of the glider.
 The pitch will be dictated by a stepper motor connected by a threaded rod to move the centre of mass forwards and backwards, thus moving the centre of gravity forwards and backwards, affecting pitch.
-A secondary stepper motor shall drive a planatary gearbox to control the roll of the mass.
-As the mass shall...Read more »
+A secondary stepper motor shall drive a planatary gearbox to control...Read more »